 Land Run Days and Old Timer's Day are combined into a single weekend (Thursday-Saturday).
-The April 2010 event was very well attended and the library got a lot of positive public exposure with students, teachers and families.
-As an added value, the Library partnered with local storytellers and an ECU student group did a puppet show in the library booth space.
+The April 2011 event was very well attended and the library got a lot of positive public exposure with students, teachers and families.
+As an added value, the Library partnered with local storytellers to enhance the world of learning using library materials.

-Library involvement in Christmas on Main Street continues to be mostly the volunteer services of the library manager in planning and working the event.
+Library involvement in Christmas on Main Street included a children's craft program that attracted many children plus the library manager was involved in the planning and working the event.
 Because of the exposure, families in the community are more aware of library services.
 Complimentary programs are offered at the library.